Inline Filter vs Built-in Filter Shower Head: Which Setup Suits Your Bathroom?

 What Is a Built-in Filter Shower Head?

-A built-in filtered showerhead combines both into one unit.
+A built-in filtered showerhead combines both parts into one unit.
 The filter cartridge sits inside the showerhead body.
 You remove your existing showerhead and install the new unit directly onto the shower arm.

 If the showerhead design gets discontinued, cartridge supply becomes a problem.